CA-APM/TIM_on_vMTP_CLI_installer/README.md

 - remove: will remove all instances of TIM and files, except the basic installonce files that are installed with the MTP, so one can re-install the TIM without needing the installonce files.
+The existing TIM configuration files will be left in place.

 - check: Will list the installed tim for mtp packages